 Roommate requests are honored whenever possible.
 However, BOTH friends must request each other.
 If you request to room with a friend, but your friend does not request you, you WILL NOT be placed together, and it will not be possible to switch rooms when you arrive.
 We do our best to create the rooming list based off these requests, and to pair roommates of similar age groups.
 You will have a chance to request your roommate in your SYP International Packet.

-Competitive program* options that are available for international students include:
+Scholarship program* options that are available for international students include:

 - Women in Engineering